Ideas to Action

 Most Heinz College master’s students are required to complete a 10-week, full-time internship during the summer between the first and second years.
-Students in MSPPM: PITTSBURGH, DATA ANALYTICS, and GLOBAL all complete required internships; WASHINGTON, D.C. students complete a summer internship as well as a Heinz Policy Fellowship during their second year; FAST TRACK students are not required to complete an internship, however many opt to do so.
+Students in MSPPM: PITTSBURGH and DATA ANALYTICS all complete required internships; WASHINGTON, D.C. students complete a summer internship as well as a Heinz Policy Fellowship during their second year; FAST TRACK students are not required to complete an internship, however many opt to do so.

 Internships present you with the chance to apply what you’ve learned in your first year to real-life situations, gain exposure to your future field, build your résumé, and make lasting professional contacts.

 - Allegheny County Department of Human Services